slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 - be autentic offer good energy, be human, build rapport, listen, humbleness, genuine appreciation.
 How to make a good first impression: putting your best foot forward actually reveals the real you.
 - Keep a journal and write about what you’re looking forward to and excited about in life.
 That’ll keep ideas on the tip of your tongue, ready to discuss.
 It’s okay to write the same thing over and over each day.
 The point is to move what’s exciting you to the top of your mental list so you’re ready to go if an opportunity presents.
-- people believe everything, if you whisper it.
-- a performer shouldn't look at the audience
 - a loucura é a incapacidade de comunicar-se
-- with truly logical people, most arguments are very short and based mainly on differing assumptions. -- Naval Ravikant*
 > *"A wise man said, “Before you speak, let your words pass through three gates.
 At the first gate, ask yourself, “Is it true?”
 At the second gate ask, “Is it necessary?”
 At the third gate ask, “Is it kind?”*
 -->